-The life cycle of B. cocophilus lasts nine or ten days.
-It is the third larval stage that is typically deposited in a palm by R. palmarum as it lays its own eggs there.
+The life cycle of Bursaphelenchus cocophilus lasts nine or ten days.
+It is the third larval stage that is typically deposited in a palm by Rhynchophorus palmarum as it lays its own eggs there.
 Inside the tree, the red ring nematodes eat, grow and reproduce.
 When the weevil eggs hatch, immature nematodes associate with the larvae and can remain inside them as the weevils undergo metamorphosis.
 When the weevils mature, they leave the palm with new batches of third-stage larval nematodes ready to infest a new tree.
-The nematodes do not reproduce inside the weevils.
-(Chinchilla 1991)
+The nematodes do not reproduce inside the weevils (Chinchilla 1991).

 The red ring nematodes primarily invade the parenchymatous tissue of the palm in a band where the red ring develops.
 It is unknown why these nematodes stay relatively confined to this zone.

 Red ring nematodes are typically slender and about 1 mm long.
-They are closely related to the pine wilt nematode B. xylophilus that causes pine wilt disease of pine trees.
+They are closely related to the pine wilt nematode Bursaphelenchus xylophilus that causes pine wilt disease of pine trees.

 Figure 3.
 The palm weevil Rhynchophorus palmarum acts as the primary vector for red ring nematode, Bursaphelenchus cocophilus, which causes red ring disease in coconut and oil palms.
 Photograph by Ulrich Zunke, University of Hamburg, Germany.